deepdeepdot/nano-deep-learning/05_assignment.md

 #### Part B

-Tensorflow supports tf.add(), tf.subtract, tf.multiply and so on.
+Tensorflow supports tf.add(), tf.subtract, tf.multiply, tf.constant and so on.
 Let's support this in our example.

     class tf: